barsoom/devbook/styleguide/README.md

 #### Use a `_` prefix or non-property functions at end of class for "private methods".

-If the `greeting` method below is meant to be internal, either use functions with a `_` prefix:
+If the `greeting` method below is meant to be internal, either use methods with a `_` prefix:

 ``` coffeescript
 class Greeter